Hi kids! We’ve updated our video submission tips for Dragon Con 2014!

 Read on to figure out which one you’re submitting, because the requirements are slightly different.

-Submission deadline for Dragon*ConTV 2013 is August 1, 2013.
+Submission deadline for DragonConTV 2014 is August 1, 2014.
 We prefer to accept submissions between March 1st and July 1st (waiting till the last minute doesn’t give you much time to fix any problems with the video).

-Before whipping out that video camera, get in touch with Dragon*ConTV.
+Before whipping out that video camera, drop us a line.
 We’re working on dozens of videos each year, so make sure you’re not about to do a version of something we might have spent two months shooting and editing.
 It’s the video equivalent of wearing the same dress to the prom as your ex’s date … or being in the 501st (“I can’t believe he’s wearing white after Labor Day!”).

 The basic “rules” …